denisenepraunig/nes-development/README.md

 * [Writing NES games!
 With Assembly!!](https://www.youtube.com/watch?v=kXbMCKMJXXQ) - This is a very cool overview talk about the NES components you need to know for programming and the excitement of this guy of his first sprite on the screen is really amazing!!
 * [Programming the Nintendo Entertainment System](https://www.youtube.com/watch?v=XT95C4fT6zA) - This is a dry run of a talk and this guy goes over the basics of the NES and assembly and he niecly compares assembly code and with high level language coding.
 Also the audio examples of the different channels are really cool

+# References
+* [NES Dev Wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki) - A lot of information about the NES and all its technical details

 # Development Setup
 ## Sublime Text 3
 I am currently using Sublime Text 3 to write my code and compile the game on the command line with the ```nesasm```command (see the [NES Basics and Our First Game](http://thevirtualmountain.com/nes/2017/03/08/nes-basics-and-our-first-game.html) for the setup of ```nesasm```).